 Non-compliance can result in significant fines for your business

-Indiana has enacted SB 0149 — AI Systems.
-State agencies must inventory and report AI systems.
-Private sector disclosure guidelines issued.
-This page explains what the law requires in plain language, who is in scope, the penalty for non-compliance, and what your business needs to do before the July 1, 2026 deadline.
+Indiana has enacted SB 150 (2024) — Artificial Intelligence and Cybersecurity (state-agency AI inventory).
+Indiana requires executive- and legislative-branch state agencies to inventory the AI systems they use or are developing and report them to the state Office of Technology and the AI Task Force.
+This is a government-governance law and imposes no direct private-sector compliance obligation.
+This page explains what the law requires in plain language, who is in scope, the penalty for non-compliance, and what your business needs to do before the In effect since July 1, 2024 (agency inventories; provisions expire Dec 31, 2027) deadline.

 Who is in scope

-The law covers businesses that use AI to interact with consumers, make consumer-facing decisions (credit, pricing, recommendations, content delivery), or generate AI content that is presented to the public, and Indiana state agencies that deploy AI for benefits determination, licensing, law enforcement, or public-service delivery; private-sector operators serving state contracts are also in scope.
+The law covers Indiana state agencies that deploy AI for benefits determination, licensing, law enforcement, or public-service delivery; private-sector operators serving state contracts are also in scope.
 Company size does not determine whether you are in scope — a startup with ten employees using an off-the-shelf AI hiring tool has the same disclosure obligations as an enterprise running a custom-built model.
 What matters is whether the AI system makes or substantially informs a decision that affects a Indiana resident in a consequential way.
 Notably, the obligation extends to vendors: if your company deploys an AI tool built by a third party, you — as the deployer — are responsible for ensuring it meets Indiana's requirements, even if you did not build it.

 Key compliance requirements